basanirakesh/intergalactictransactions/intergalactivtransaction/README.md

 In case 4 - I returned default output. <br>

 **How to run** <br> <br>
-Once you check-out the project, you can use either eclipse or IntelliJ to run it. <br><br>
+Once you check-out the project, you can use either use eclipse or IntelliJ to run it. <br>
 In case of no IDE, use following commands from command line <br>
 1. From command prompt to go location of InterGalacticTransaction.java file <br>
 2. run javac InterGalacticTransaction.java <br>